-Purpose: Protect all employees from hazardous noise levels and the potential for permanent hearing loss.
-This program will apply to those employees who, due to their assignments, are exposed to dangerous noise levels as defined by OSHA and the Washington State Department of Industrial Safety and identify any area or occupation that may exceed either the time-weighted average (TWA) of 85 dBA, a noise level above 115 dBA, or an impulsive or impact noise measured above 140 dB for further action as required by
+Purpose: To provide protection to all employees from hazardous noise levels and the accompanying potential for permanent hearing loss.
+This program will apply to those employees who, due to their assignments, are exposed to hazardous noise levels as defined by OSHA and the Washington State Department of Industrial Safety and Health.

+Procedure: An initial survey of all district facilities/occupations will be conducted to identify any area or occupation that may exceed either the time weighted average (TWA) of 85 dBA, a noise level above 115 dBA or an impulsive or impact noise measured above 140 dB for further action as required by WAC 296-62 Part K.